Joan Jiyoung Hwang

 Expanded Publication List

 Hwang, Joan J. “Reflective responding to low-stakes reflective writing: A dialogic site of teacher-student interaction."
 (Chapter accepted).
 Responding to Writing: A Practical Sourcebook for Instructors.
-In Dana Ferris, Grant Eckstein, Betsy Gilliland (eds.) (forthcoming 2025)
+In Dana Ferris, Grant Eckstein, Betsy Gilliland (eds.).
+University of Michigan Press.(In press)

-Hwang, Joan J. "Linking Language Noticing and Audience Awareness: Leveraging Discursive Agency of Linguistically Diverse Students" (Chapter accepted).
+Hwang, Joan J. "Linking Language Noticing and Audience Awareness: Leveraging Discursive Agency of Linguistically Diverse Students."
 Critical, Engaged Writing Program Administration for Social Justice.
-In Lilian Mina and Dominic DelliCarpini (eds.) (forthcoming 2025)
+In Lilian Mina and Dominic DelliCarpini (eds.) (forthcoming 2026)

-Hwang, Joan J. “Race at your own pace.”
-Parenting While Phding.
-Ed.
-Jenna Morton-Aiken and Jackie Hoermann-Elliott.
-2025.
+Hwang, Joan J. “Race at Your Own Pace.”
+In Jenna Morton-Aiken and Jackie Hoermann-Elliott (Eds.), Parenting While Phding: Surviving and Improving the Working Conditions of Graduate Student Parents (pp. 310-318).
 Rutgers University Press.
 New Brunswick, NJ.

 Tom Polk, Joan Hwang, and Gina Polychronopoulos.
 “Emerging Dialogues in Assessment: Helping Students Find Value in Their Writing Assignments.”
 Association for the Assessment of Learning in Higher Education, September 2024. www.aalhe.org/emerging-dialogues---helping-students-find-value-in-their-writing-assignment